Chopper 5 gets bird's-eye view of northern Palm Beach County tornado damage

 "I haven't really seen that unless it's during hurricane season and that's a different ballgame, but this was pretty intensive," Hoffend said.

-On Brenda Lane and Ellison Wilson Road, boats were bundled together with debris in this yard.
+At Brenda Lane and Ellison Wilson Road, boats were bundled together with debris in a yard.

-Off Sanctuary Cove Drive, huge trees were uprooted with some landing on a car.
+Off Sanctuary Cove Drive, huge trees were uprooted, with some having landed on a car.

 "A lot of clean-up, a lot of tree branches, a lot of roof damage and a lot of infrastructure itself, a lot of pipes broke with sprinklers and stuff, so that will be a headache, definitely at least a week," Hoffend said.

-Near PGA Boulevard and U.S. Highway 1, workers were busy trying to get this tree off a building.
+Near PGA Boulevard and U.S. Highway 1, workers were busy trying to get a tree off a building.

 On Melody Lane, the shingles on so many roofs are gone.